These Headless Shopify Features Will Make Your Head Spin [Implementation COSTS INCLUDED]

 Building a working website on modern tools, with the best headless Shopify development practices, takes a team of experienced experts – usually developers, engineers, project managers, architects, designers, business analysts, and testers.

 For a project lasting from 2 to 5 months, the cost may amount from ten thousand to a few hundred thousand dollars.
-There are also maintenance costs afterwards, which may be a few thousand dollars per month, and additional costs like monthly subscriptions to a headless CMS platform.
+There are also maintenance costs afterward, which may be a few thousand dollars per month, and additional costs like monthly subscriptions to a headless CMS platform.

-Exemplary headless Shopify costs
+Examples of headless Shopify costs

 The total cost amounted to about 60 thousand dollars and the components of the price estimate were, among others:

-- implementing the user accounts, shopping cart and checkout
+• Implementing the user accounts, shopping cart, and checkout

-- preparing all the legal text pages, like privacy policy and GDPR
+• Preparing all the legal text pages, like privacy policy and GDPR

-- implementing a blog with homepage, posts, and author pages
+• Implementing a blog with homepage, posts, and author pages

-- making store overview pages with localization and the sitemap
+• Making store overview pages with localization and the sitemap

-- implementing the headless CMS and all the Shopify backend functions
+• Implementing the headless CMS and all the Shopify backend functions

-- internationalization and translation
+• Internationalization and translation

-- integration with external tools, such as Hotjar and Google Tag Manager
+• Integration with external tools, such as Hotjar and Google Tag Manager

-- preparation of design guidelines, and responsive web design
+• Preparation of design guidelines, and responsive web design

 How long does it take to launch a headless Shopify solution?